ngermeau/8bits-cpu/readme.md

 [ ] does other operations than CMP also affect the flags c,a,e,z ?
 [ ] put declaration in h files
 [ ] using enum for flag instead of boolean variables
-[ ] the fact that execute instruction take steps 4,5,6 is not really correct regarding the cycles
+[ ] execute instruction take steps 4,5,6 is not really correct regarding the cycles
 [ ] exception for not moving acc to register in case of CMP not very clean
 [ ] computer (cycles) stop after program finish executing
 [ ] display graphical rendering of memory, regs...